sourari/GHP-Tutorial/mathjax.md

 To display inline math use $$( ... $$) like this $$( sin(x^2) $$) or this $$ sin(x^2) $$

-Kramdown (used on GitHub-pages) has special support for $$ to delimit both inline and block equations.

 If you want to use subscripts don't forget the underscores (e.g. $${X}_{n,p}$$):